-- ON +VB = When it is closed to a battery (key) voltage, the H&S request is Active. - OFF GND = When it is not connected to a battery (key) voltage (or it is connected to GND), the H&S request is not active.
+- ON GND = When it is closed not to a battery (key) voltage (or it is connected to GND), the PUMP CUTBACK request is not active. - OFF +VB = When it is closed to a battery (key) voltage, the PUMP CUTBACK request is active.